Dani Landi was born and raised in Méntrida. His family had been grape growers for generations, and almost everyone sold […]Keep Reading

-Dani Landi got his start as the winemaker at Bodegas Jimenez-Landi a company he formed with his cousin but in he left in 2012 to create his own eponymous label.
-In doing so he kept part of his family’s inheritance as well as a few sites that he had purchased or leased himself.
-Dani Landi farms vineyards both in Méntrida located south of the Sierra de Gredos and vineyards in the province of Ávila to the north.
+Dani Landi got his start as the winemaker at Bodegas Jimenez-Landi, a company he formed with his cousin, but he left in 2012 to create his own eponymous label.
+In doing so, he kept part of his family’s inheritance and a few sites that he had purchased or leased himself.
+Dani Landi farms vineyards both in Méntrida, located south of the Sierra de Gredos, and vineyards in the province of Ávila to the north.
 In Méntrida, in the village of El Real de San Vicente, Dani farms scattered plots of Albillo and Garnacha destined for his village wines – Las Uvas de la Ira Albillo and Las Uvas de la Ira Garnacha.
-In this same village he also farms a sparsely planted vineyard of 60+ year old vines of Garnacha that he inherited from his family and from which he makes Cantos del Diablo.
-In the province of Ávila, Dani farms two sites: Las Iruelas in the village of El Tiemblo and El Reventón in Cebreros.
-Las Iruelas is a muscular Garnacha from a plot of 60+ year old vines planted on a complex and patchy terroir of mixed clay and sandy granite, schist and quartz.
+In this same village, he also farms a sparsely planted vineyard of 60+-year-old vines of Garnacha that he inherited from his family, which is the source for Cantos del Diablo.
+In Ávila, Dani farms two sites: Las Iruelas in the village of El Tiemblo and El Reventón in Cebreros.
+Las Iruelas is a muscular Garnacha from a plot of 60+-year-old vines planted on a complex and patchy terroir of mixed clay and sandy granite, schist, and quartz.
 El Reventón’s schist soils are unique for a region where sandy granite soils predominate.
-Located in the village of Cebreros, this vineyard of Garnacha is well over 70 years in age and offers a darker and starkly wild aromatic take on Garnacha de Gredos.
+Located in the village of Cebreros, this vineyard of Garnacha is well over 70 years of age and offers a darker and starkly wild aromatic take on Garnacha de Gredos.

-All of Dani’s sites combine: high altitudes, freely draining soils, and a mild and fairly humid micro-climate (just ask us about shivering in the vineyards in July!) – factors that guarantee a long growing season and modest alcohol levels.
-The resulting wines are startlingly pale, extraordinarily aromatic and intensely flavorful.
-Each site is harvested by hand, usually in October, fermented whole cluster by indigenous yeasts in open top French oak casks then aged in a combination of foudre, 300–700 liter French oak barrels and clay amphorae.
-When not making remarkably distinct and captivating wines under his own label he shares the duties and responsibilities of Comando G, also in the Sierra de Gredos, with Fernando Garcia.Close
+All of Dani’s sites combine high altitudes, freely draining soils, and a mild and fairly humid micro-climate (ask us about shivering in the vineyards in July!) – factors that guarantee a long growing season and modest alcohol levels.
+The resulting wines are startlingly pale, extraordinarily aromatic, and intensely flavorful.
+Each site is harvested by hand, usually, in October, fermented whole cluster by indigenous yeasts in open-top French oak casks then aged in a combination of foudre, 300–700 liter French oak barrels, and clay amphorae.
+When not making remarkably distinct and captivating wines under his own label, he shares the duties and responsibilities of Comando G, also in the Sierra de Gredos, with Fernando Garcia.Close